Registered Nurses' Roles in the Operating Room

 Scrubbing helps you to be a better circulator.
 It is hard to anticipate the surgeon's needs if you do not know what s/he wants.
 Scrubbing gives you the extra experience needed.

 As a scrub nurse, you assist with cleaning your operating room.
 You gather the necessary supplies and instrumentation.
-You double checking everything, because if anything is missing the surgeon will look to you first.
+You double-check everything, because if anything is missing the surgeon will look to you first.
 A thick skin is required as you will be on the "front line" every time something is wrong.

 Setting up all of the instrumentation and supplies is the scrub nurse's responsibility.
 You make order out of chaos by neatly laying out everything that will be needed.
 You organize it all so that the circulating nurse can see everything to make counting easier.

 During surgery, you will hand the surgeon the needed instrumentation, supplies and suture (the needle and thread to sew with).
 You watch the surgery to anticipate what the surgeon will need next.
 After you have worked with the same surgeon a bit, it is like you have ESP, handing him/her what is wanted without any words being said.